Very Less than 20 bags available, extremely limited Quantity! Last Roast of this harvest!

-This year we selected the February 2015 harvest (the month of Carnaval) from the plot of the first Gesha planting – called Mario.
-This year’s harvest is very floral: elegant full notes of peach, soft apricot with aromas of jasmine and lilies.
+This February 2015 harvest (the month of Carnaval) from the plot of the first Gesha planting – called Mario.
+This year’s harvest is very floral: elegant full notes of apricot, candied lemon and Earl Grey.

 The best lots of Hacienda La Esmeralda are auctioned each year.
 These lots are divided by farm section and by harvest date.
 Thus the oldest section planted with the unique Gesha coffee variety is call Mario, and since February is the month of Carnaval, the harvest from that month is called Mario Carnaval.
 The harvest from January (Enero) is Mario Enero.